 7. Enrolment and matriculation

-The date of your enrolment is determined by the faculty's Study Affairs or International Office.
+The date of your enrolment is determined by the faculty's Admission Office.
 After the commencement of the academic year, students are welcome to join their first official academic ceremony – matriculation.